kinectron/docusaurus-site-archive/docs/example-simple-skeleton.md

       drawHand(hand, 0, 255);
       break;

-      // Created new state for clapping
+      // create new state for clapping
     case 'clapping':
       drawHand(hand, 1, 'red');
   }
 }

-// Draw the hands based on their state function drawHand(hand, handState, color) {
+// draw the hands based on their state function drawHand(hand, handState, color) {

   if (handState === 1) {